redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section3.md

 #### Step 1 - Gather Facts

-Using your text editor of choice create a new file called bigip-facts.yml.
+Using your text editor of choice, create a new file called bigip-facts.yml.

 ```
 [student1@ansible ~]$ nano bigip-facts.yml
 ```

-vim and nano are available on the control node, as well as Visual Studio
+vim and nano are available on the control node, as well as Visual Studio.

 Ansible playbooks are YAML files.
 YAML is a structured encoding format that is also extremely human readable (unlike it's subset - the JSON format).